kizenY/nestjs-session-redis/README.md

 ```

 ## Why not provide with a module ?
 Because it's difficult to control the order of middleware execution.
-If you want to apply an other middleware(Middleware A) in AppModule,and impor a module which configure the SessionRedisMiddle,as a result, the Middleware A will exec first,and SessionRedis after.At the time, if Middleware A need session data, it will get undefiend.As common senarios, Middleware A is check user logined by session,it won't work.
+If you want to apply an other middleware(Middleware A) in AppModule,and import a module which configure the SessionRedisMiddle,as a result, the Middleware A will exec first,and SessionRedis after.At the time, if Middleware A need session data, it will get undefiend.As common senarios, Middleware A is check user logined by session,it won't work.